sqlitecloud/docs/src/pages/docs/commands/get-database.md

 ---
 title: GET DATABASE
-description: Use this command to retrieve a single value associated to database_name and keyname.
+description: Use this command to retrieve a single value associated with database_name and keyname
 ---

 ## Syntax